Human handover: Seamlessly transfer chats to Live Agents

-Acquiring new customers is five times more expensive than retaining existing ones That’s why more businesses focus on nurturing customer relationships as it can reduce acquisition costs considerably.
+Acquiring new customers is five times more expensive than retaining existing ones that’s why more businesses focus on nurturing customer relationships as it can reduce acquisition costs considerably.
 When customers are retained, it shows they are happy and loyal, and also more likely to make repeat purchases.
 This is how a business can maximize customer lifetime value.
 However, all this is not possible without building customer equity.

 Focusing on customer equity helps build loyal customers.
 It safeguards business interests by mitigating risks associated with market fluctuations.
 Companies that prioritize building loyalty are better able to meet customer needs and preferences, therefore improving the overall experience with the brand.